shashwatest/pinger/README.md

 2. **Get Telegram Bot Token:**
    - Open Telegram and search for `@BotFather`
    - Send `/newbot` and follow instructions
-   - Choose a name (e.g., "My Personal Assistant")
+   - Choose a name (e.g., "ShashBot")
-   - Choose a username ending in "bot" (e.g., "mypersonalassistant_bot")
+   - Choose a username ending in "bot" (e.g., "shashbot_personal_bot")
    - Copy the token you receive

 3. Configure your API keys in `.env`: